What Do License Clerk Do?

 Where do License Clerks Work?

-Those thinking about becoming a License Clerk might also be interested in the following careers:
+Those interested in being a License Clerk may also be interested in:

 - Eligibility Interviewers, Government Programs